nando/RSA/README.md

  * run our _Storybook_ server localy: `npm run storybook`, or
  * generate it static at **public/storybook/**: `npm run storybook:build`

-If we have opted for the latter option (usual when deploying to a server) we should be able to enjoy the histories of our components in **http://localhost:3000/storybook/**.
+If we have opted for the latter option (usual when deploying to a server) we should be able to enjoy the stories of our components in **http://localhost:3000/storybook/**.

 ## Test!!